Rudy-Menjivar/burger/README.md

 This project assignment involves creating a burger logging application, which prompts the user to enter a burger name they'd like to eat.
 Afterwards, simply confirm when it's been devoured with a click of a button.

-This application lives on the cloud as it's hosted via Heroku's database, and it uses the following technologies:
+This application lives on the cloud as it's hosted with the <a href="https://enigmatic-sands-84327.herokuapp.com/" target="_blank">Heroku platform</a>, and it uses the following technologies:
 * MySQL
 * Node
 * Express